ousatov-ua/dns/README.md

 sudo systemtl enable --now dnsdist.service
 ```

-## Monitoring
+## Monitoring (kudos to @ar51an)

-Please use https://github.com/ar51an/unbound-dashboard or forked one https://github.com/ousatov-ua/unbound-exporter
+Please use https://github.com/ar51an/unbound-dashboard or forked one https://github.com/ousatov-ua/unbound-dashboard

+and https://github.com/ar51an/unbound-exporter or forked one https://github.com/ousatov-ua/unbound-exporter